kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 Returns true if all active members of the group have an open group channel.
 It's not necessary that the group has reached its minimum or maximum active member size.

-## Functions to access the group session
+## Functions to access the Group Session

-The group session is one of three way to communicate between members of a group.
+The Group Session is one of three way to communicate between members of a group.
 The others are direct messaging (with [jatos.sendGroupMsgTo](#jatossendgroupmsgtorecipient-msg)) and broadcast messaging ([jatos.sendGroupMsg](#jatossendgroupmsgmsg)) (or: [more general information about the different session types](/Session-Data-Three-Types.html)).

-In difference to the [batch session](#functions-to-access-the-batch-session) the group session doesn't work from the start of a component.
-To use the group session you have to join a group ([with jatos.joinGroup](#jatosjoingroupcallbacks)).
-There you can also define a `onGroupSession` callback that gets called each time the group session changes regardless of the origin of the change.
+In difference to the [Batch Session](#functions-to-access-the-batch-session) the Group Session doesn't work from the start of a component.
+To use the Group Session you have to join a group ([with jatos.joinGroup](#jatosjoingroupcallbacks)).
+There you can also define a `onGroupSession` callback that gets called each time the Group Session changes regardless of the origin of the change.

-The group session is stored in JATOS' database on the server side.
-That means that all changes in the group session have to be synchronized between the client and the server.
+The Group Session is stored in JATOS' database on the server side.
+That means that all changes in the Group Session have to be synchronized between the client and the server.
 This is done via the group channel.
 Therefore all writing functions (`add`, `remove`, `clear`, `replace`, `copy`, `move`, `set`, `setAll`) can be paired with callback functions that will signal  success or failure in the client-server sync.
 These callback functions can be either passed as parameters to `jatos.groupSession.[function_name]` or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/).

-On the other side for all reading functions (`get`, `find`, `getAll`, `test`) there is no need to sync data between client and server, because jatos.js keeps a copy of the group session locally.
+On the other side for all reading functions (`get`, `find`, `getAll`, `test`) there is no need to sync data between client and server, because jatos.js keeps a copy of the Group Session locally.
 Therefore all reading functions do not offer callbacks, because there is no risk of failure of synchronization.

-Accessing the group session is done via [JSON Patches (RFC 6902)](https://tools.ietf.org/html/rfc6902) and [JSON Pointer (RFC 6901)](https://tools.ietf.org/html/rfc6901).
+Accessing the Group Session is done via [JSON Patches (RFC 6902)](https://tools.ietf.org/html/rfc6902) and [JSON Pointer (RFC 6901)](https://tools.ietf.org/html/rfc6901).
 An introduction can be found under [jsonpatch.com](http://jsonpatch.com/).
 For JSON Patches jatos.js uses the [JSON-Patch](https://github.com/Starcounter-Jack/JSON-Patch) library from Joachim Wester and for JSON Pointers the [jsonpointer.js](https://github.com/alexeykuzmin/jsonpointer.js) library from Alexey Kuzmin.

 ### `jatos.groupSession.add(path, value, onSuccess, onFail)`